wangyz1999/Attention-ASIST/asist/README.md

 Note: The actual training uses very large parameter size (batch size, network size), and your local machine might freeze if you train it like that.
 For testing, you can create a `params_test.yaml` and use small parameter size

-If everything goes well, you should see a new trained model pop up in the `outputs` folder.
+If everything goes well, you should see a newly trained medic model pop up in the `outputs` folder.
 To save space in the repository, we stored all trained model on AWS and managed through Data-Version Control (DVC)

 ### Train an engineer model